Rohit K. Singla

 • Takeda Pharmaceuticals as lead counsel in:

-• Purported antitrust MDL class actions brought by direct and indirect purchasers of Actos and/or Actoplus Met in the U.S. District Court for the Southern District of New York.
+• purported antitrust MDL class actions brought by direct and indirect purchasers of Actos and/or Actoplus Met in the U.S. District Court for the Southern District of New York.

-• Obtaining denial of class certification to two proposed classes of indirect purchasers alleging that Takeda’s conduct in licensing and enforcing patents delayed entry into the market of a generic version of the muscle relaxant Skelaxin.
+• obtaining denial of class certification to two proposed classes of indirect purchasers alleging that Takeda’s conduct in licensing and enforcing patents delayed entry into the market of a generic version of the muscle relaxant Skelaxin.

 • Leegin Creative Leather Products (now known as Brighton Collectibles) as national antitrust counsel defending against class action challenges to alleged resale price maintenance agreements; obtained dismissals in Tennessee, Texas and Kansas trial and appellate courts, on remand from landmark U.S. Supreme Court decision.